awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

   Long\-lived Lambda functions are useful when you need to start doing work without any initial input\.
 For example, a long\-lived function can load and start processing an ML model to be ready when the function starts receiving device data\.
 **Note**
 Remember that long\-lived functions have timeouts that are associated with invocations of their handler\.
 If you want to execute indefinitely running code, you must start it outside the handler\.
 Make sure that there's no blocking code outside the handler that might prevent the function from completing its initialization\.
- These functions run unless the core stops \(for example during a group deployment or a device reboot\) or the function enters an error state \(such as a handler timeout, uncaught exception, or when it exceeds its memory limits\)\.
+ These functions run unless the core stops \(for example, during a group deployment or a device reboot\) or the function enters an error state \(such as a handler timeout, uncaught exception, or when it exceeds its memory limits\)\.

 For more information about container reuse, see [Understanding Container Reuse in AWS Lambda](http://aws.amazon.com/blogs/compute/container-reuse-in-lambda/) on the AWS Compute Blog\.